About this artwork

 - Charcoal, Wolff's carbon drawing pencil, and graphite, with stumping and erasing on ivory wood pulp laminate board

-- Restricted gift of Mr. and Mrs. Robert S. Hartman
+- Purchased with funds provided by Mr. and Mrs. Robert S. Hartman

 - © The Charles White Archives Inc.